Overview

 Eligibility

-Doctors from any speciality training scheme are considered, but there are currently greater availability of posts for those training in GP, paediatrics, emergency medicine, anaesthetics and internal medicine.
+Doctors training in any speciality are considered, but there are currently greater availability of posts for those training in GP, paediatrics, emergency medicine, anaesthetics and internal medicine.

 It is expected that anyone accepting a GHV Fellowship will undertake a working pattern/ rota similar to a local doctor at a similar level of training.